Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 ### Open and Save

 As mentioned in the [command line arguments section](#command-line-arguments), the first command line argument passed to `Editor` must be the name of a file to edit, and this argument is required.
 If that file already exists, `Editor` should open it and display its contents (with the starting cursor position at the beginning of the file); otherwise, `Editor` should begin with an empty file.
 Presing shortcut+s should save the text in your editor to the given file, replacing any existing text in the file.
-If you encounter an exception when opening or writing to the file (e.g., because the user gave a filename that is a directory name), your editor should exit and print an error message that includes the filename (for example, "Unable to open file nameThatIsADirectory").
-You'll learn about exceptions in lecture on 2/22, so you may want to wait to implement this feature until then.
+If you encounter an exception when opening or writing to the file (e.g., because the user gave the name of a directory as the first command line argument), your editor should exit and print an error message that includes the filename (for example, "Unable to open file nameThatIsADirectory").
+Beware that if you attempt to read from a file that doesn't exist, Java will throw a `FileNotFoundException`, which is the same kind of exception you'll get if you try to read from a directory.
+Check out `CopyFile.java` for an example of how to determine if a file exists before attempting to read from it.

 Opening a file should take time proportional to the length of the file, not to the length of the file squared.
 As a reference point, in our example text editor, opening a file with about 2000 characters took less than one second.
 If your editor takes, for example, a little over a second for a similarly sized file, that is fine, but it should not take a lot more than a second (e.g., it should not take 30 seconds).